Alexis Saelemaekers: AC Milan

-On 15 October 2021, Saelemaekers extended his contract until 30 June 2026, with a raise in salary.

-On 4th of December, he scored his first goal of this season against Salernitana, a powerful left footed shot in eventual 2-0 win.
-His next goal came in Coppa Italia against Genoa on 13 January 2022, a goal in extra-time as Milan won 3-1.
+On 15 October 2021, Saelemaekers extended his contract until 30 June 2026 with a raise in salary.
+On 4 December, he scored his first goal of this season against Salernitana, a powerful left footed shot in eventual 2–0 win.
+His next goal came in a Coppa Italia match against Genoa on 13 January 2022, a goal in extra time as Milan won 3–1.